-Were you a student, or a teacher or were you employed at Stuyvesant High School at the time of 9/11 or during the 10 months following 9/11?
+Were you a student, or a teacher or were you employed at Stuyvesant High School in Lower Manhattan at the time of 9/11 or during the 9 months following 9/11?
 A growing number of students, faculty, staff and rescue and recovery workers who were present at Stuyvesant HS have since been diagnosed with cancers and other illnesses that the 9/11 Victim Compensation Fund may provide compensation for.

 Stuyvesant High School became contaminated while in use during the cleanup process following 9/11.

-In September 2016, industrial hygienist David Newman told The Stuyvesant Spectator:
+In September 2016, industrial hygienist David Newman was quoted in Sonia Epstein's article in The Stuyvesant Spectator (2):

 Displaced students from affected schools in the vicinity attended other schools following the attack.

 Many students attending schools within the blocks nearest to Ground Zero had nowhere else to go to attend school after the tragedy.
 Plans were made for these students to share space (3) in other schools also near Ground Zero.
 Stuyvesant High School students attended Brooklyn Technical High School between September 21, 2001 and October 9, 2001 until Stuyvesant reopened, less than 1 month after 9/11.
 Public School 234 and Public School 150, both in TriBeCa, Public School 89 in Battery Park City, Intermediate School 89, High School for Leadership and Public Service and the High School of Economics and Finance were all among the schools that had to share space in schools near of the affected area.

 Following much debate, Stuyvesant High School reopened without a thorough cleaning on October 9, 2001.